carmar0/carmar0/README.md

 [GestorTareas](https://github.com/carmar0/GestorTareas) A web application connected to a data base used as task manager.

 Blockchain projects:
-[MiniYearn](https://github.com/carmar0/MiniYearn) Smart contract for depositing Ether and gain interest through AAVE pool.
+[MiniYearn](https://github.com/carmar0/MiniYearn) Smart contract for depositing Ether and gain interest through the AAVE pool.
 [UnlockdClone](https://github.com/carmar0/UnlockdClone) A lending protocol that uses NFT as collateral.

 # My Github statistics